themouette/licpro-php-tp/src/4-complete-the-application.markdown

 `(\d+)` means numbers.
 Each URI MUST be unique, that's why we use numbers to identify a specific resource.

-This number will be injected in your controller's function, that's why we declare the `$id` parameter.
+This number will be injected in your controller's closure, that's why we declare the `$id` parameter.

 The first thing to do in this function is to retrieve your model object by its identifier.
-You can rely on the `FinderInterface` method `findOneById()`.
+You can rely on the `findOneById()` method, part of the `FinderInterface` interface.

 If the object doesn't exist, you will get `null`.
 In this case, you will have to return a `HttpException` with status code `404` which stands for `Not Found`: